telerik/xaml-docs/controls/radchartview3d/series/surfaceseries3d.md

 * __SurfaceSeries3DDataPointColorizer__

-	This colorizer uses colors get from the plotted data points and based on them creates a gradient texture which is applied on the surface.
+	This colorizer uses colors obtained from the plotted data points and based on them creates a gradient texture which is applied on the surface.
 By default the __SurfaceSeries3DDataPointColorizer__ works only in a data binding scenario.
 The colorizer requires each data point to define a color in its model.
 You can bind the color from the point's model to the colorizer via the __ColorBinding__ property.
 The property expects a path to a property of type __Color__ in the model of the data point.

 	The color of a point will be blend with the colors of its neighbour points, thus forming a gradient texture applied to the part of the surface that is formed between the points.